camillefrancq/sml5202-final-francq/page5.md

 <h2>Personal pronouns</h2>
 <p>
  A common way to refer to people is by using personal pronouns.
 In French, the pronouns (you and they) are complicated by gender and formality.
-You’ll use slightly different variations of these words depending on who you are referring to and how well you know them.
+You will use slightly different variations of these words depending on who you are referring to and how well you know them.
 </p>

 <table style="width:100%">